 The deal is expected to close in the second half of 2016, subject to regulatory approvals and other closing conditions.

 Microsoft said it will continue to develop Windows 10 Mobile and support Lumia phones such as the Lumia 650, Lumia 950 and Lumia 950 XL, and phones from OEM partners like Acer, Alcatel, HP, Trinity and VAIO.
 Microsoft was rumored to be looking at launching 3 Windows Phone handsets in 2017.
 These will be marketed under the ‘Surface’ brand.
 Some more rumors have come up recently.

 Microsoft Deal: Nokia Devices Returning To The Market

-HMD Global Oy announced that it has conditionally agreed to acquire from Microsoft Corporation (NASDAQ:MSFT) the rights to use the Nokia brand on feature phones, and certain related design rights.
+HMD Global Oy announced that it has conditionally agreed to acquire from Microsoft Corporation the rights to use the Nokia brand on feature phones, and certain related design rights.

 Under a strategic agreement covering branding rights and intellectual property licensing, Nokia will grant HMD Global an exclusive global license to create Nokia-branded mobile phones and tablets for the next ten years.
 Nokia will receive royalty payments from HMD for sales of Nokia-branded mobile products, covering both brand and intellectual property rights.

 HMD Budgets $500 Million To Market Nokia Phones and Tablets